-Necrotic ring spot caused by Ophiosphaerella korrae is a widespread and serious disease of Kentucky bluegrass (Poa pratensis), annual bluegrass (Poa annua), rough bluegrass (Poa trivialis), and creeping red fescue (Festuca rubra).
-The pathogen is active in the cool, wet periods of spring and fall, although disease symptoms are mainly expressed in the warm weather of the summer.
-The summer symptoms are the result of the inability of the turfgrass plant to take up water due to earlier root destruction by the fungus.
-The first symptoms are small (2-4 in), light green spots which enlarge into patches that can range from 1 to 3 feet.
-The turf in infected patches turns reddish brown to bronze and eventually fades to a light, straw color.
-All of the plants in an infected area may die leaving a sunken depression, but more often plants survive or recolonize infection centers resulting in a ring-like appearance.
-Symptoms can sometimes occur as a diffuse yellowing or browning that coalesces into large areas of blighted turf; leaf lesions are not seen with this disease.
-Necrotic ring spot can appear throughout the growing season.
+The fungus Ophiosphaerella korrae causes necrotic ring spot disease of bluegrasses (Poa species) and creeping red fescue (Festuca rubra).
+O. korrae is active in the cool, wet periods of spring and fall.
+Symptoms of disease appear at this time, as infection of the root system impairs the turf's ability to take up water.
+The first symptoms are small (2-4 in), light green spots which enlarge into patches that can range from 1 to 3 feet in diameter.
+The turf in infected patches turns reddish brown to bronze and eventually fades to a light straw color.
+All of the plants in an infected area may die leaving a sunken depression, but more often plants survive and recolonize infection centers resulting in a ring-like or "frog-eye" appearance.
+Symptoms can sometimes occur as a diffuse yellowing or browning that coalesces into large areas of blighted turf.
+Neither leaf spots nor aerial mycelium is seen in cases of necrotic ring spot.
 The disease is characterized by a blackening of roots and rhizomes and dark brown, ectotrophic hyphae on affected roots, rhizomes, and crowns.
 Roots and crowns may become extensively rotted.

-O. korrae is thought to survive as mycelium in plant debris; little is known about its behavior in the soil.
+O. korrae survives as mycelium in infected plant debris.
 The pathogen grows along the surface of host roots and rhizomes and when conditions favor disease development, infection hyphae penetrate to interior portions of the roots.
-While the growth of O. korrae is favored by cool, wet conditions, heat and drought stress intensify symptom expression.
+Ascospores (sexual spores) are produced in dark, conical fruiting bodies called pseudothecia.
+The optimal temperature range for fungal growth is 60-75°F (15-24°C).
+While the growth of O. korrae is favored by cool, wet conditions, summer heat and drought stress intensify symptom expression.
 The disease can appear over a wide range of pH, is most severe in compacted soils, and most prevalent on 2-4 year old stands that were established with sod.
-Left untreated, it may decline in severity after several years due to the build-up of antagonistic microflora.
+Left untreated, it typically declines in severity after several years due to the build-up of antagonistic microflora.

 - Maintain adequate levels of potassium and phosphorous fertility as well as optimal nitrogen levels.
 Slow release or organic forms of nitrogen are recommended.